taniatsq/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When using view after selecting a class**, if you try to view classes after having selected a class, the StudentBook of the previously selected class will still be on display, until you select another class.
+2. **When using view after selecting a class**, if you try to view classes after having selected a class, the StudentBook of the previously selected class is still considered your selected class, until you select another class to manage.

 --------------------------------------------------------------------------------------------------------------------